josephcayetano/Building-an-Interactive-Data-Dashboard/README.md

 # Building an Interactive Data Dashboard
 ### Overview
-This project focuses on building an interactive Tableau dashboard to analyze hospital readmissions and present actionable insights.
-It emphasizes both technical dashboard development and effective data storytelling to engage stakeholders and support decision-making.
+This project created an interactive Tableau dashboard to explore hospital readmissions and share insights that support better decisions.
+It focused on both building the dashboard and clearly explaining the data to different audiences.

 ### Interactive Data Dashboard – Hospital Readmission Analysis (Tableau)
--	Designed an interactive dashboard in Tableau with four visualizations (bar chart, line chart, scatter plot, pie chart) and two key metrics (average charges, length of stay) to support executive decision-making.
+-	Built a Tableau dashboard with bar, line, scatter, and pie charts, plus key metrics like average charges and length of stay
--	Integrated interactive filters (state, complication risk) to allow dynamic data exploration; ensured accessibility with a colorblind-friendly palette and clear annotations.
+-	Added filters (e.g., state, risk level) so users could explore the data easily; used accessible colors and clear labels
--	Communicated insights on patient readmissions, service utilization, and hospital costs, driving actionable recommendations for cost reduction and service optimization.
+-	Shared insights on readmissions, hospital services, and costs to recommend ways to reduce expenses and improve care
 ### Data Storytelling & Audience Engagement
--	Developed and delivered a simulated presentation tailored for technical (analysts) and non-technical (executives) audiences, adapting complex analytics into clear, actionable messages.
+-	Gave a mock presentation for both technical and non-technical audiences, explaining results in a simple and useful way
--	Applied audience analysis to refine messaging, emphasizing actionable insights like reducing high-risk patient costs and optimizing common services (e.g., blood work).
+-	Focused the message on key takeaways, like lowering high-risk patient costs and improving commonly used services
--	Implemented best practices in visual storytelling to engage varied stakeholders, focusing on clarity, accessibility, and decision-driven insights.
+-	Used visual storytelling best practices to keep the dashboard clear, accessible, and focused on helping decision-makers

 ### Files